SeanLausanne/BU_EC601_MiniProject1/README.md

 The function "download_pics" downloads a required number of images from a twitter account(Taylor Swift, in this case).
 Then the images are saved to a local directory "twitter_pics".<br>

-The function "convert_pics_2_video" turns all the images to a mp4 video saved at the same directory.<br>
+The function "convert_pics_2_video" turns all the images to a mp4 video saved at the same directory.
+The FFMPEG command is for Linux environment.<br>

 The function "google_vision_api" uses Google Cloud Vision APi to analyze all the images.
 The API gives several labels to each picture.
 The results are saved in picture_labels.txt.<br>